 On a long layover in St. Maarten I purchased the cheapest bottle of rum I could find and several juices.
 The St. Maarten Smash was born.
 In a large glass of ice fill with 1/3 rum, 1/3 pineapple then equal parts orange and mango.
 The La Caña Grande balances out the sweetness of the juices and you don’t get a bite of rum that kicks back.
 The first drink will go down so smoothly you’ll be asking for another very quickly.
 If you decide to indulge don’t say I didn’t warn you.
 I didn’t name it “Smash” for nothing.

-Though we can’t verify where La Caña Grande is made nor even how it’s made, we wouldn’t leave it on the shelf.
+Though we can’t verify where La Caña Grande is made nor even how it’s made, for $10 we wouldn’t leave it on the shelf.

 Overall rating: 3 out of 5